On this page you'll find answers to some of the questions we're asked about Knowledge Transfer Partnerships (KTPs) with Anglia Ruskin University.

 All the information that you supply will be treated confidentially.

 It’s time to start the graduate recruitment process.
-We act as your recruitment agency, advertising both regionally and nationally.
+We will help you with the associate recruitment process, advertising both regionally and nationally.
 We then work with you during the selection process to shortlist candidates and invite to interview.

 We look after all recruitment administration, leaving the final decision of who to recruit down to you.